Matching Christmas food & wine - starters

 - champagne, Crémant de Bourgogne (great value sparkling wine from Burgundy made in the champagne style) or for a fruitier style, Prosecco

-- for still wine stick to good all-rounders, Viognier, a white with body and a softer red with low tannins such as a Right Bank Bordeaux
+- for still wine stick to good all-rounders, Viognier, a white with body and a softer red with low tannins such as a lighter style Bordeaux blend or a Right Bank Bordeaux

 My Christmas mixed cases include several of the wines suggested in Parts 1, 2 & 3 of this blog.
 If you want help putting together a mixed case of your own, please feel free to call me on 0333 772 0301 or email firstname.lastname@example.org.
 Did you know that 50% of my lovely customers prefer the direct approach and order by phone or email rather than via the website?